awsdocs/amazon-ec2-user-guide/doc_source/ec2-on-demand-instances.md

 ## Query the prices of On\-Demand Instances<a name="query-aws-price-list"></a>

 You can use the Price List Service API or the AWS Price List API to query the prices of On\-Demand Instances\.
-For more information, see [Using the AWS Price List API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/price-changes.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Using the AWS Price List API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/price-changes.html) in the *AWS Billing User Guide*\.